DUI Diversion – RIDR

 Although the RIDR disposition can’t enhance a second offense, the prosecutor or judge can certainly take it into consideration when making an offer to resolve a subsequent offense.
 Even a first DUI is subject to up to 6 months in jail and other harsh penalties.

-If a have completed RIDR, can I get a diversion program the next time I get in trouble?
+If I complete RIDR, can I get a diversion program the next time I get in trouble?

-No. As a practical matter, the prosecutor will know about the prior DUI arrest if you suffered an administrative or on-the-spot suspension.
+No. As a practical matter, the prosecutor will know about the prior DUI arrest if you suffered an administrative (on-the-spot) suspension.
 Regardless of whether your record is sealed, that notation on your driving record remains.
-For a second offense, you will NOT be eligible for a DUI diversion program.
+Therefore, if you are arrested again for DUI, you will NOT be eligible the second time for a DUI diversion program.

 Additional Resources